 - Explain the requirements of the program, including the methods and procedures to be employed during the rebuilding process

-UL is able to create new rebuild programs as necessary for industry needs.
+UL Solutions is able to create new rebuild programs as necessary for industry needs.
 Learn more about obtaining certification on rebuilt products.

 What is considered “reconditioned” or “rebuilt”?
 Is converting a luminaire to LED reconditioning?
 Does changing blown fuses, circuit breakers, motor starters or motor control buckets in a motor control center qualify as reconditioning?